 Roasted Brussels Sprouts with Toasted Pine Nuts

+An added benefit of roasted vegetables is that it is so easy to make.
+You just stick them in the oven, and wait for the oven to do the job.
 I don’t have much time or energy to cook an elaborate dinner every night.
 Sometimes my dinner consists of many side dishes that can easily be prepared.
 It was one of those nights.
-Lucky for me, most hearty vegetables taste great simply by roasting them with some olive oil and salt.
+Lucky for me, most hearty vegetables taste great simply by roasting them.

 Roasted Brussels Sprouts with Optional Balsamic-Honey Drizzle Recipe

 1 small red onion

 3 garlic cloves